-When it comes to March Madness, there’s more than just basketball on the line.
-This isn't only a battle of teams, there's also the conflict of the best way to imbibe throughout all those days and nights of game-watching.
-We can't promise that your favorite team will make it to the Final Four, but we can promise that you'll drink well throughout the tournament season thanks to our roundup of signature drinks from a number of your favorite March Madness contenders' hometowns.
+This NCAA season, show your team spirit with your spirits.
+We can't promise that your favorite team will make it to the Final Four, but we can promise that you'll drink well for the rest of tournament season thanks to our roundup of signature drinks from a number of your favorite March Madness contenders' hometowns.
 Don’t have a hometown team?
 We have an easy-sipping beer or cocktail with your name on it, too.
+Cheers all around.

 1. Apricot-Whiskey Smash